 Admin Logs

-• Log entries can be concisely displayed in a plain raw bulk, or expanded in a structured, user-friendly arrangement that can also be exported to a file.
+• Log entries can be displayed in a raw format or expanded into a structured view.

-• Powerful filters can be applied both to the live log stream and to stored log files.
+• Powerful filters can be applied both to the live log stream and to the stored log files,

 Admin Logs view